An application for employment may be obtained as follows:

 Filling Out an Application

 Original applications remain on file in the Human Resources Department for one year.
-To be considered for future vacancies (other than Police Officer, Police Reserve and Fire Rescue), you may contact the Human Resources Department via telephone or in person and request that your application be considered for another announced vacancy.
+To be considered for future vacancies, you may contact the Human Resources Department via telephone or in person and request that your application be considered for another announced vacancy.
 After one year, applications become inactive.
 Therefore, a new application will be required for continued consideration.

 For additional information, or if you have specific questions concerning our application procedures, please call the Human Resources Department at 954-797-2240 between the hours of 8:00 AM and 4:30 PM, Monday through Friday.